abourbou/Scop/README.md

 Obj render based on openGL and GLFW.
 Texture can be applied on the format bmp and dds.

-Some obj and textures are in the wavefront folder for example.
+Some obj are in the wavefront folder and some texture are in the texture folder.

 Compile the program with the command "Make"